William Woolfolk: Novelist

 Though his first novel, The Naked Hunter, was published in 1953, it was not until 1962 that he published his first hardcover book, when Doubleday issued My Name is Morgan (1962), which was based on the life of Mike Todd.
 Most of his novels dealt with characters based on actual people, romans à clef limning the lives of celebrities, including "The Beautiful Couple" (1968), a bestseller evocative of the life of Todd's former wife Elizabeth Taylor and her fifth husband Richard Burton; The Builders (1969), based on the construction of the Seagram Building, featured characters based on the Modernist architect William Lescaze and the real estate developer William Zeckendorf; and Maggie (1971), based on the relationship of newspaper publisher William Randolph Hearst and his movie star mistress Marion Davies.

 Woolfolk wrote TV tie-ins based on the Batman TV series: Batman vs. Three Villains of Doom (1966) (an amalgamation of three older comic-book stories, updated with elements from the TV series) and Batman vs. the Fearsome Foursome (a direct novelization of the feature film based on the series).

-He also wrote nonfiction: The Great American Birth Rite (1975), co-authored with his wife Joanna Martine Woolfolk, about child raising; and Daddy's Little Girl: The Unspoken Bargain Between Fathers and Their Daughters (1982), co-written with his daughter, the novelist Donna Woolfolk Cross (Pope Joan).
+Woolfolk also wrote two major books of nonfiction: The Great American Birth Rite (1975), co-authored with his 3rd wife, Joanna Martine Woolfolk, about child raising; and Daddy's Little Girl: The Unspoken Bargain Between Fathers and Their Daughters (1982), co-written with his daughter, the novelist Donna Woolfolk Cross (Pope Joan).

+“A daughter is a father’s link to immortality,” he wrote in that book.
+“She is what he has contributed to the world.”

 Woolfolk died of congestive heart failure in Syracuse, New York, in 2003.
 At the time of his death, his novels had sold over six million copies, and eight had been selected by the Book of the Month Club.

-In his interview with Contemporary Authors, Woolworth summed up his writing career:
+In his interview with Contemporary Authors, Woolfolk summed up his writing career:

 No literary monuments have ever been erected that proclaim: 'He was versatile'.
 No one looks forward to a new book by William Woolfolk because no one, including the author, knows what it will be.

 He claimed that his comic books work outshone his other literary production.